rytis/tf-nomad-2023/README.md

 ## Build AMIs

-In `packer/nomad/` run `packer build nomad.pkr.hcl`.
-This will build Nomad server AMI.
+In `packer/nomad/` run:
+- `packer build nomad.pkr.hcl`
+- `packer build vault.pkr.hcl`

+This will build Nomad and Vault server AMIs.
+Same Nomad AMI is used for worker and server nodes, the specific configuration is appliedlater at node boot time.

-## Provision Nomad infrastructure
+## Provision Nomad and Vault infrastructure

 In `terraform/infrastructure` run:
 - `terraform init`